 Bioassay or thyroid monitoring programs, or both, must be discussed and arranged between the Radiation Safety Officer and the user prior to ordering of and working with radioiodine or tritium compounds.

-Individuals working with radioiodine or tritium may be required to undergo bioassay or thyroid monitoring, or both.
+If, through proposed work procedures, the annual committed effective dose is expected to exceed 1 mSv routine bioassays will be required.
+Individuals working with radioiodine or tritium may be required to undergo bioassay or thyroid monitoring, or both if expected committed effective dose is greater than 1 mSv/year.